Must-See Attractions

 Ballycotton Cliff Walk

-The Ballycotton Cliff Walk is from Ballycotton village to Ballyandreen beach along a cliff track where you are flanked by meadows on one side and the ocean on the other.
+The Ballycotton Cliff Walk is from Ballycotton village to Ballyandreen beach along a cliff track.
+Here you are flanked by meadows on one side and the ocean on the other.
 It starts at the end of Ballycotton village (at the “Y” in the road take the right up the hill, the left takes you to the pier).
-The walk extends over 5 miles on a foot worn track along the cliff face with stunning views and passes Ballytrasna beach.
-There are many stiles to cross on the route (so not suitable for bikes or buggies).
+The walk extends over 5 miles on a foot worn track along the cliff face.
+You’ll enjoy the stunning views and a break as you pass Ballytrasna beach.
+There are many stiles to cross on the route (so unquestionably not suitable for bikes or buggies).

 Knockadoon Coastal Walk